sbulage/dopy/README.rst

 Getting Started
 ===============

-To interact with Digital Ocean, you first need .. a digital ocean account with valid API keys.
+To interact with Digital Ocean, you first need a Digital Ocean account with valid API keys.

-Keys can be set either as Env variables, or within the code.
+API Keys can be set either as environmental variables, or within the code.

 For API v.2.